Anuta language: Morphology

 Anuta shows many morphological similarities with Futunic languages and are related to Polynesian morphology.

 Grammar

 Anuta follows the word order SVO.
-PAV (patient-verb-agent) ergative constructions are also common.
+PVA (patient-verb-agent) ergative constructions are also common.

 Anuta distinguishes personal pronouns into 1st, 2nd, and 3rd person and single, dual, and plural.
 Dual and plural 1st person are separated into exclusive and inclusive categories which depends on the words placement in the sentence.

 2nd person pronouns should always be attached with either the particles ko, e, mo, or te.

 When the pronoun is standing alone, usually in a response of a question, it is attached with the particle ko.